Convolutional Neural Networks and Mixture of Experts for Intrusion Detection in 5G Networks and beyond: Introduction

 Our main contributions can be summarized as follows:

-\begin{itemize} \item To the best of our knowledge, this is the first study employing sparse MoE layers in the intrusion detection task. \item We perform a series of ablation experiments to investigate the effectiveness of the proposed architecture. \end{itemize}
+\begin{itemize} \item To the best of our knowledge, this is the first study employing sparse MoE layers in the intrusion detection task. \item We perform our experiments on two publicly available datasets related to 5G networks. \item We perform a series of ablation experiments to investigate the effectiveness of the proposed architecture. \end{itemize}

 The rest of this paper is organized as follows: Section~\ref{sec_related_work} presents the existing studies on the intrusion detection task.
 Section~\ref{sec_dataset} presents the dataset used for conducting our experiments.
 Section~\ref{sec_methodology} presents the proposed methodology.
 Section~\ref{sec_experiments_results} presents the experimental setup, results, and the ablation experiments.
 Finally, Section~\ref{sec_conclusion_future_work} presents some concluding remarks, limitations, and ideas for future work.